gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 When the alarms go off, things are going to get very difficult for your mummies.
 Your mummies will have to decide whether to make a mad dash for the exit or return to their sarcophagi to wait for the next night.

-If the alarms haven't gone off and there are relics in the room (they have a &#9765; in their name), with a 1 in 1d4 (25%), there is only one guard in the room.
+If the alarms have not gone off and there are relics in the room (they have a &#9765; in their name), with a 1 in 1d4 (25%), there is only one guard in the room.
 If there are no relics, there is no guard, unless you, as the GM, decide otherwise.

 When the alarms go off, there is a chance that there will be 1d6 guards.
 If the room has relics or valuables, with a 1-2 in 1d4 (50%), there are guards.
 If there are no relics, there are only guards, with a 1 in 1d4.